What is a co-op?

 - Have completed at least 12 credit hours at VCU

-If you meet these criteria, and you’d like to pursue a co-op, carefully follow the process below.
+If you’d like to pursue a co-op, carefully follow the process below on "How to Participate in the Engineering Co-op Program."

 - Enroll in and complete ENGR 395 Professional Development 1-credit course.